These are some of the events that have recently been held in and around Glastonbury and publicised by Pilgrims.

 Past Local Events

-Wessex Research Group host a talk by Paul Weston entitled ‘The Michael Line, The Qabalah and the Tarot’
+Wessex Research Group host a talk by Dr Jacqueline Hobbs entitled ‘Change Your Frequency’

-The third in a series of workshops designed to explore in some detail exactly why, and how, we do what we do in magical practice.
+The fifth and penultimate of a series of workshops designed to explore in some detail exactly why, and how, we do what we do in magical practice.
 Liz will be looking at the origins of the contemporary magical arts – but also considering whether, why and how they work.

 Glastonbury Town Hall.
 Refreshments & Hot food all day.
 Over 40 enchanting and magical stalls.
 Free Admission.

 Wessex Research Group host a talk by Gary Biltcliffe entitled ‘The Heart Centres of Britain’